FREQUENTLY ASKED QUESTIONS

 Q. How do I file a complaint about services provided to a resident or residents of a long term care facility?

-A. You can phone, fax, or send your complaint through the Internet.
+A. You can send your complaint through the Internet or by telephone.

 By telephone: You can call the Complaint and Incident Reporting 24-hour, toll-free hotline .
 Division investigators are available to accept telephone complaints from 8:00 a.m. to 4:30 p.m., Monday through Friday.
 The hotline will be monitored daily.
 You can leave a message describing your complaint or request that an investigator return your call.
 You can also call from 8:00 a.m. to 4:30 p.m., Monday through Friday, and speak to someone directly.